 About the Kenyan Great Rift Valley

-The Kenyan Rift system comprises a number of hills including the Cherangani Hills, Tugen Hills and a chain of volcanoes, some of which are still active.
+The Kenyan Rift system comprises several hills, including the Cherangani Hills, Tugen Hills, and a chain of volcanoes, some of which are still active.
 The rift features a mild climate with temperatures frequently below 28° C. It experiences rainfall during the October to November and March to June periods.